-Nut pulp is what is leftover when you make your own nut milk (see how to make your own almond milk here).
-You don’t need to toss the leftover nut pulp.
-You can use the nut pulp as an ingredient in recipes.
-If you’re looking for more ways to re-purpose nut pulp, check out my other Nut Pulp recipes.
+Almond pulp is what is leftover when you make your own almond milk.
+You don’t need to toss the leftover almond pulp.
+You can use the almond pulp as an ingredient in recipes.
+If you’re looking for more ways to re-purpose almond pulp, take a look at my No Bake Brownies recipe.

 If you don’t have almond pulp, no problem!
 You can use almond flour as a substitute for almond pulp in this recipe.